Updated on January 11, 2019.

 What Is User Experience?

 User Experience—or UX—refers to how the user feels when they interact with your digital product.
 Good user experiences are created by putting the users first.
 Understanding your user base takes research, patience and empathy for every archetype that has a touchpoint with your product.
-Today, a great user experience is essential to building and maintaining brand loyalty.
+Today, a great user experience can take your digital product to the next level as it is essential to building and maintaining brand loyalty.

 Your users are the source of truth and are the ones that will interact with your app the most, not you.
 Understanding who your users are is one of the most important factors of design.
 Soliciting user feedback and planning regular improvements allows for more informed decision making and builds trust with your customers.

 Interacting with your brand should not be a chore—it should be effortless.
 A designer has to be tuned in to the first impression the user will have.
 Beyond just being accessible and easy-to-use, your site or app has to be functional.
 It should contain what the user expects to see, or even exceed those expectations.
 A positive user experience instills a sense of connection, trust and reliability between the user and your brand.

 User Experience Trends Of 2018

 The field of UX is constantly evolving, and it’s important to repeatedly ask ourselves, “What is the user experience we are providing?”
 Users are becoming more and more demanding of the apps and sites they interact with—it’s essential to deliver a positive experience at every step of the way.
 Let’s take a look at some of the user experience trends of 2018:

 This means that you deliver an experience customized to the specific needs and preferences of your user.
 This approach can range anywhere from having different landing pages for different client types (i.e., business and personal) to having a unique experience for each individual user (think Spotify’s personalized playlists).
 When the user feels personally involved, they are more apt to deeply connect with your brand.